baverman/flask-app-template/README.md

 * Multistage dockerfiles (gcc, dev libs and other tooling are stripped).
   Alpine by default with Ubuntu as alternative.

 * Ready to deploy to production.
-Without serious scalability in mind, because it's a DevOps work anyway.
+Without serious scalability in mind, it's a DevOps work anyway.